Boy Scouts Find New Home Amid Mountains

-"We've been in business 17, 18 years, we had our best month ever in July," Kistler said.
-"All I know is we're beefing up our boy scout section."
+"We've been in business 17, 18 years — [and] we had our best month ever in July," Kistler said.
+"All I know is we're beefing up our Boy Scout section."

-The 2013 Jamboree is already almost happening on the internet.
-Daily blogs keep boy scouts all over the country in touch and excited about the new site.
-The Boy Scouts hired a local company called Weld — for social media marketing — to create videos and the blogs.
-George Rogers of Weld says their hypothetical core customer — is the digital Boy Scout.
+The 2013 Jamboree is already almost happening on the Internet.
+Daily blogs keep Boy Scouts all over the country in touch and excited about the new site.
+The BSA hired Weld, a local social media marketing company, to create videos and the blogs.
+Weld's George Rogers says the company's hypothetical core customer is the digital Boy Scout.

-Kirk Harman, who runs a antiques and collectibles store, Mountain State What-Nots, said the Boy Scouts have already had an impact.
+Kirk Harman, who runs Mountain State What-Nots, an antiques and collectibles store, said the Boy Scouts have already had an impact.

 "It's a quiet little town.
-We got new sidewalks and I guess that's the result some of the boy scouts, new lights," Harman said.
-"And we got one fast food restaurant and that's across the street.
+We got new sidewalks and I guess that's the result of some of the Boy Scouts, new lights," Harman said.
+"And we got one fast-food restaurant and that's across the street.
 If you have about an hour and a half you can probably get served if it's rush hour."

-Initial funding of $50 million for The Summit Bechtel Reserve came from former Eagle Scout Stephen Bechtel of the Bechtel Corporation, an engineering and construction firm.
+Initial funding of $50 million for The Summit Bechtel Reserve came from former Eagle Scout Stephen Bechtel of the Bechtel Corp., an engineering and construction firm.

-Mike Patrick, the chief operating officer of The Summit Bechtel Reserve, says the summit will become the second largest city in the state of West Virginia for a few weeks during the Jamboree in July 2013.
-He said the Scouts are building facilities to accommodate 40,000 scouts and eight to nine thousand volunteers.
+Mike Patrick, the chief operating officer of The Summit Bechtel Reserve, says the Summit will become the second-largest city in the state of West Virginia for a few weeks during the Jamboree in July 2013.
+He said the scouts are building facilities to accommodate 40,000 scouts and 8,000 to 9,000 volunteers.

-Gary Hartley, director of community and government relations for the Summit, said he can imagine it finished.
-He said he sees all the tent villages, the shower houses, the lake for canoes and kayaks, the zip lines, the mountain bike course, the BMX'ers, the rock climbers, the skateboarders, the arena designed for ceremonies and music and 80,000 people, on July 15, 2013.
+Gary Hartley, director of community and government relations for the Summit, says he can imagine it finished.
+He says he sees all the tent villages, the shower houses, the lake for canoes and kayaks, the zip lines, the mountain bike course, the BMX-ers, the rock climbers, the skateboarders, the arena designed for ceremonies and music and 80,000 people, on July 15, 2013.